catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 All other components (including expenses or benefits paid for directly using funds from the Presbytery Account) are regarded as exempt benefits by the ATO and are not subject to either income tax or fringe benefits tax (FBT).

-Subject to the exceptions noted for entertainment and other personal-related expenditures noted above under 'Recording transactions', GST paid on benefits provided to priests through the Presbytery Account should be claimed by the parishes when lodging the BAS.
+Subject to the exceptions noted for entertainment and other personal-related expenditures noted **above under ‘Recording transactions’**, GST paid on benefits provided to priests through the Presbytery Account should be claimed by the parishes when lodging the BAS.

-Priests and parishes are reminded of the 'Exempt benefits protocol for active priests', originally published in May 2002 and updated below:
+Priests and parishes are reminded of the **‘Exempt benefits protocol for active priests’**, originally published in May 2002 and updated **below**:

 ### Exempt benefits protocol for active priests

 #### General background

-* A fringe benefit is a 'benefit' provided to an employee (or an associate of the employee) by the employer (or an associate of the employer), in respect of the employment of the employee.
+* A fringe benefit is a ‘benefit’ provided to an employee (or an associate of the employee) by the employer (or an associate of the employer), in respect of the employment of the employee.
 * Benefits provided by religious institutions to priests are exempt benefits where provided in relation to the exercise of pastoral duties or other duties closely related to the practice, study, teaching or propagation of religious beliefs.
 * Legislative changes introduced in 2002 mean that priests, while not employees, are required to comply with PAYG withholding taxation purposes.
 * A benefit includes provision of any right (including real or personal property), privilege, service or facility.